×

 Tommaso Imola tires

-The wheels on Tommaso Imola are their own Tommaso Corsa TC-20.
+The reliable wheelset on Tommaso Imola are their own Tommaso Corsa TC-20.
 They do not have the aerodynamic shape that some other more expensive Tommaso road bikes do.
-The front wheel has 20 spokes, while the rear wheel has 24 spokes, so it will support your weight just fine.
+The front wheel has 20 spokes, while the rear wheel has 24 spokes, so it will support your weight just fine thanks to the increased rear spokes number.

 Tommaso Imola’s tires roll effortlessly on different types of paved roads and ensure a fast ride that won’t be too bumpy.

-The tires that these wheels are clad with are Kenda’s 700x25c, which is a good width, especially if you are transitioning from a different type of bike.
+The tires that these wheels are clad with are Kenda’s 700x25c, which is a good width, especially if you are transitioning from a different type of bike and you’re looking for a smoother ride.

 Mid-Level Brakes